AlexBocken/mykb/docs/rainloop.md

 1. Go to `http:/webmail.hostname.xyz/?admin`.
 Here a webinterface should pop up (If not - ty to check the php install - all same versions?
 Is php accessible?
 Are the permissions set correctly?
 2. Log in using `admin` and `12345`.
 Strongly recommend to change that one as soon as you log in.
 This can be done under `Security` in the left menu.
-3. Under `Domains` add your local domains, ports and authentification method and delte the defaults.
+3. Under `Domains` add your local domains, ports and authentication method and delete the defaults.
-4. Now you should be able to log in to the client on `webmail.hostname.xyz` using your email adress and password.
+4. Now you should be able to log in to the client on `webmail.hostname.xyz` using your email address and password.

 # Add database for contacts